aqaq-byte/text_manipulator/README.md

                             2. kode RI <word> <file>
 (Remove Ignore Case)
 Replaces all instance of <word> in <file> with asterisks.
-The number of asterisks correspond to the number of characters in <word>.
 The search is case-insensitive.

                             3. kode UK <word> <file>
 (Un-remove Keep Case)
 Searches for possible places that <word> may have been removed (by matching the number of asterisks with the word length).
 Replaces the asterisks with <word> in <file>.
-The number of asterisks correspond to the number of characters in <word>.

                             4. kode UM <word> <file>
 (Un-remove Match Case)